kovidgoyal/calibre/src/calibre/manual/develop.rst

 All the |app| python code is in the ``calibre`` package.
 This package contains the following main sub-packages

     * devices - All the device drivers.
 Just look through some of the built-in drivers to get an idea for how they work.
       * For details, see: devices.interface which defines the interface supported by device drivers and devices.usbms which defines a generic driver that connects to a USBMS device.
 All USBMS based drivers in calibre inherit from it.
-    * ebooks  - All the ebook conversion code.
+    * ebooks  - All the ebook conversion/metadata code.
 A good starting point is ``calibre.ebooks.conversion.cli`` which is the module powering the :command:`ebook-convert` command.
 The conversion process is controlled via conversion.plumber.
       The format independent code is all in ebooks.oeb and the format dependent stuff is in ebooks.format_name.
         * Metadata reading writing and downloading is all in ebooks.metadata
     * library - The database backed and the content server.
 See library.database2 for the interface to the calibre library. library.server is the calibre Content Server.
     * gui2 - The Graphical User Interface.
 GUI initialization happens in gui2.main and gui2.ui.
 The ebook-viewer is in gui2.viewer.

+If you need help understanding the code, post in the `development forum <http://www.mobileread.com/forums/forumdisplay.php?f=240>`_ and you will most likely get help from one of |app|'s many developers.

 Getting the code
 ------------------